GooTechnologies/learn/manual/assets/textures/index.md

 indent: 2
 layout: manual
 ---
-A Texture asset is a 2D image file with a few settings.
-You can use it in your Materials, Scripts or use it as a Skybox.
+A *Texture* asset is a 2D image file with a few settings.
+You can use it in your Materials, Scripts or use it in a Skybox.

 ## Importing a Texture

-To add a Texture Asset to the Asset Bin, simple drag and drop an image file from your desktop on top of the viewport.
+To add a texture asset to the asset bin, drag and drop an image file from your desktop on top of the asset bin.

 ## Using a texture